Aliases for ACVRL1 Gene

 ACVRL1 (Activin A Receptor Like Type 1) is a Protein Coding gene.
 Diseases associated with ACVRL1 include Telangiectasia, Hereditary Hemorrhagic, Type 2 and Acvrl1-Related Hereditary Hemorrhagic Telangiectasia.
-Among its related pathways are ERK Signaling and Id Signaling Pathway.
+Among its related pathways are TGF-beta Signaling Pathway (sino) and Akt Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TGFBR2.
+An important paralog of this gene is ACVR1.

 UniProtKB/Swiss-Prot for ACVRL1 Gene

 Type I receptor for TGF-beta family ligands BMP9/GDF2 and BMP10 and important regulator of normal blood vessel development.
 On ligand binding, forms a receptor complex consisting of two type II and two type I transmembrane serine/threonine kinases.
 Type II receptors phosphorylate and activate type I receptors which autophosphorylate, then bind and activate SMAD transcriptional regulators.
 May bind activin as well.